Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Mana**: You gain one additional first level spell slot and a spell slot with spell level equal to half your proficicency bonus rounded up.

-**Awe**: Once a turn when you deal damage with Manamune you can expend a spell slot to deal 1d6 force damage for every spell level of that slot,
+**Awe**: Once a turn when you deal damage with Manamune you can expend a spell slot to deal 1d6 force damage for every spell level of that slot.

 **Focus:** When you reach level 8 this item upgrades to **Muramana**